 - 1/4 cup heavy cream

-1 Working in batches, cook the bacon over medium heat in an ovenproof thick-bottomed skillet, until lightly browned but not crisp (still flexible).
+1 Cook the bacon: Working in batches, cook the bacon over medium heat in an ovenproof thick-bottomed skillet, until lightly browned but not crisp (still flexible).
 Remove cooked bacon to a paper towel-lined plate.

 Note that the skillet is very hot!
 Keep a pot holder draped over the handle once it's back on the stove.
 (At this point, whenever I take a handled pot out of a hot oven, I cool down the handles with ice cubes so that someone doesn't inadvertently try to pick up the pan with their unprotected hands.)